eLucis198/Path-To-FullStack_NodeJS-Edition/README.md

 > A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
 Maintain your code quality with ease.

-Points out error in TS code.
+Points out error in TS code and corrects then.

 ### Setup